capri1989/reveal.js/markdown/slides-upstream.md

 ## Status

 * First milestone: get on-par with existing dashboard
-* Dashboard V2 has been merged in to Ceph!
+* Dashboard V2 has been merged into Ceph!
 * Next milestone: get on-par with openATTIC 3.x

 --